Monroe Bay Vineyard's strawbale barn held their Grand Opening in July of 2019

 Here is a picture of a window built into the wall showing the bales of straw behind it.

-The 3,000 square foot Barn is located on Monroe Bay with lots of lovely waterfront seating to sit and relax.
-You can take the Colonial Beach trolley or come by boat or by car from Colonial Beach.
-Turn at the Moose Lodge sign.
+The 3,000 square foot air-conditioned barn is located on 75 acres at Monroe Bay with lots of lovely waterfront seating to sit and relax.
+To get here from the beach, take Route 205 towards Oak Grove and turn at the Moose Lodge sign.
 The Barn is the first building on the left.

 Here's a photo of the side of the building showing recycled wine bottles built into the walls.